C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 <br>

 # What exactly does cURL do?
-I am certainly no cURL expert and it's quite difficult giving an exact explanation so I will try and give the most basic and simple explanation. curl means `client URL` and you already know from above that it's a command line tool, it's basically a tool that permits/enables data transfer over many network protocols (HTTPS, HTTP, FTP, it also supports SSL Certificates).
-The tool communicates with a web server with a URL and tells the server the data to be sent or received.(Yes you read that correctly, **the tool can do both**)
+I am not a cURL expert and it's quite difficult giving an exact explanation so I will try and give the most basic and simple explanation. cURL means `Client URL` and you already know from above that it's a command line tool, so it's basically a tool that permits/enables data transfer over many network protocols (HTTPS, HTTP, FTP, it also supports SSL Certificates).
+The tool communicates with a web server with a URL and tells the server the data to be sent or received. (yes you read that correctly, **the tool can do both** 🤓)

 <br>